Best Way to Become Android Developer – A Complete Roadmap

+Android developer is a very great profession.
 Android is an open-source operating system, based on the Linux kernel and used in mobile devices like smartphones, tablets, etc. Further, it was developed for smartwatches and Android TV.
 Each of them has a specialized interface.
 Android has been one of the best-selling OS for smartphones.
 Android OS was developed by Android Inc. which Google bought in 2005.
 Various applications like games, music player, camera, etc. are built for these smartphones for running on Android.
 Google Play Store features quite 3.3 million apps.
 Today, Android remains dominant on a global scale.
 Approximately 75% of the world population prefers using Android as against 15% of iOS.
 It is an operating system that has a huge market for apps.

 It is known to everyone that how popular is Android nowadays.
 Now the questions arise are, Why Android(Decide the Goal First?), how to start?
 Where to start?
 What topics one should cover? etc, etc. Do you need to learn all the concepts from a book or you should go with some online tutorials or you should learn Android by doing some projects on it?
 So in this article, we are going to discuss all these things in detail.